elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ### ... back to graph layout and community detection

-A graph of 90,000 nodes is a bit unwieldy to display, so we are actually going to focus on the top 300, approximately matching the number of neurons in the nematode brain.
+Because it's unwieldy to draw 90,000 nodes, we are only going to draw a fraction of PyPI, following the same ideas we used for the worm brain.
+Because 3000 is still significantly bigger than 300, we will use a sparse matrix to do the graph layout computation.

 ```python
 ntop = 3000